NoxPointe/MSC-513-Change-Management/Macro Perspectives of Change (10-2-2013).md

 Anything that increases the quality of decision making decreases the chances of implementation.

 1. Task conflict
+	- Group spends all of its time arguing about solutions
 2. Emotional conflict
+	- Anger towards other people during the deliberation
+    - Causes people to actively or passively defeat this decision
 3. Solutions
 	- dialectical
 	- devil’s advocate